Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Predictions and power countings

 which we will call scenarios A and B (in analogy with how these possibilities have been previously named in the pentaquark case~\cite{Liu:2019tjn}).
 Scenario A generates a spectrum in which the molecules with higher light-spin content are heavier, while scenario B predicts the opposite pattern.
 Scenario A is the standard one for compact hadrons, but it might also happen in isoscalar two-hadron states if the contact-range couplings are saturated by the direct interaction of the light-quarks within the hadrons, as proposed in Ref.~\cite{Chen:2021cfl}.
 Instead, if the contact-range couplings are saturated by light-meson exchange~\cite{Peng:2020xrf} (plus the assumption that the Dirac-delta terms appearing in the spin-spin vector-meson exchange terms can be neglected at the scales relevant for the formation of bound states, see e.g. the brief discussion after Eqs.~(\ref{eq:Va}-\ref{eq:Wc}) or the ones in Refs.~\cite{Liu:2019zvb,Yalikun:2021bfm} for the pentaquark case), then the expected outcome will be scenario B. Which of these two scenarios is correct matters for the molecular interpretation of the $X(4630)$, in particular whether it is a $1^{-+}$ or $2^{-+}$ state.
 The reason is that in these two channels the potential reads

 where for simplicity we have not specified the isospin or flavor representation.
 If scenario $A$ is correct, the $1^{-+}$ configuration (which is already attractive, only not enough as to generate a pole near threshold) will be more attractive than expected, while the contrary will happen for the $2^{-+}$ configuration.
 This might potentially change our conclusions and indicate that the most promising molecular interpretation of the $X(4630)$ is a $1^{-+}$ $D_{s}^* \bar{D}_{s1}$ bound state, which will be in agreement with Ref.~\cite{Yang:2021sue}.
 Conversely, if scenario $B$ is correct, this will further cement the conclusion that the $X(4630)$ is better reproduced as a $2^{-+}$ $D_{s}^* D_{s1}$ bound state.
+In the next lines we will explicitly consider two phenomenological models as a way to further understand the molecular spectrum and its relation with the factors we have discussed here.